HengLan/Awesome-Visual-Tracking/README.md

 * #### Where will you collect the tracking papers?

 With numerous papers published on visual tracking each year, it is (almost) impossible to collect all the papers in this field.
-Therefore, we will collect papers from major computer vision (e.g., CVPR/ICCV/ECCV) and machine learning (e.g., NeurIPS/ICLR/ICML) conferences because they usually represent the latest trends in the tracking community.
+Hence, we will collect papers from major computer vision (e.g., CVPR/ICCV/ECCV) and machine learning (e.g., NeurIPS/ICLR/ICML) conferences because they usually represent the latest trends in the tracking community.

 * #### How is your repository different from others?